Veterinary Diagnostic Cancer Imaging

 CSU's imaging services rival those of any specialized human oncology center.
 We are staffed by a group of board-certified veterinary radiologists and radiology technologists who use a full selection of imaging equipment to provide the best in cancer diagnosis and interpretation.
 Diagnostic imaging is used at every stage of a cancer patient's care, and is an essential part of cancer detection, evaluating for cancer spread, treatment planning and monitoring.

-CSU is the only veterinary institute with a dedicated PET/CT scanner on its hospital premises, and although its value is well recognized in human oncology, PET/CT is new to veterinary cancer care.
-You may also have heard of this type of imaging referred to as a PET scan or PET-CT.
-They all refer to this type of imaging.
-This new nuclear medicine imaging tool gives our oncologists the best advantage in caring for their patients.
+CSU is the only veterinary institute with a dedicated PET/CT scanner on its hospital premises, and although its value is well recognized in human oncology, PET/CT is newer to veterinary cancer care.
+This nuclear medicine imaging tool gives our oncologists the best advantage in caring for patients.

 PET/CT provides the most sensitive way to diagnose many cancers and to determine whether it has spread to other areas of the body.
 Cancer is detected with PET/CT based on its metabolism and the scan also shows the exact location and extent of the cancer, so that we can plan the best treatment for our patients.